ChrisVeigl/AngelinaReader/README.md

  Python path should be added to PATH.

-A client requires a standard web-browser (Chrome, Firefox)
+If the webservice is used, a client requires a standard web-browser (Chrome, Firefox)

-### Python CUDA support NVIDIA Jetson Nano

-On an Ubuntu 18.x on a NVIDIA Jetson:
-* use pytorch-1.10 and torchvision-0.11 from https://qengineering.eu/install-pytorch-on-jetson-nano.html
-* use numpy and other wheels from https://github.com/jetson-nano-wheels/jetson-nano-wheels
-* for pygame installation use https://forums.developer.nvidia.com/t/install-pygame-on-jetson-nano/83731/8
-* pip3 install -r requirements-jetson-nano.txt
-* pip3 install opencv-python

 ## Installation

-On NVDIA Jetson Nano use the python 3.6 wheels linked above to get CUDA support.

 ```
 sudo apt-get install libttspico-utils sox